seesmof/Biblija-Kulisha/docs/Plan.md

 - [x] Copy all 66 Books from Bolls.Life into USFM
 - [x] Check files integrity: compare chapters with original first and last words; check chapter numbers
 - [x] Place each tag on new line
+- [ ] Align text with printed Bible as closely as you can
+- [ ] Fix any additional typos
 - [ ] Replace "''" with “‘’”
 - [ ] Replace ' with ʼ
 - [ ] Replace - with — (em dash)